jeju5/management/cs/aws/aws_developer.md

       * key for authorization.
       * keys that grant access to the API (should be unique, can be associated with more than 1 usage plan, but only one usage plan in a single stage)

 * Lambda Authorizers
-    * API Gateway feature of control acess from Labmda to API
+  * API Gateway feature of acess control from Labmda to API
+  * token-based Lambda authorizer (TOKEN authorizer): receives the caller's identity in a bearer token(JWT, OAUTH)
+  * request parameter-based Lambda authorizer (REQUEST authorizer): receives the caller's identity in a combination of parameters( headers, query string parameters, stageVariables, and $context variables)

 * AWS Api Gateway has Mapping Template
   * API Gateway lets you use mapping templates to map the payload from a method request to the corresponding integration request and from an integration response to the corresponding method response.